dstanesc/FluidFramework/experimental/dds/tree2/docs/data-binder/README.md

 });
 ```

-### Buffering Data Binder
+### Buffering

-Is a `FlushableDataBinder` that emits events after the tree reaches a state of consistency.
-The events can be emitted in the order they are applied to the tree or sorted according to custom specifications.
+A buffering data binder is a `FlushableDataBinder` that emits events after the tree reaches a state of consistency.
+The events can be emitted in the order they are applied to the tree or sorted according to a custom specification.

 Example: